Sumitomo Mitsui Trust Holdings Inc. Has $236,000 Position in Toll Brothers, Inc. (NYSE:TOL)

-A number of brokerages have recently issued reports on TOL.
-Raymond James dropped their price objective on Toll Brothers from $75.00 to $56.00 and set an “outperform” rating on the stock in a research note on Monday, August 29th.
-Wedbush dropped their price objective on Toll Brothers from $62.00 to $50.00 and set a “neutral” rating on the stock in a research note on Thursday, August 25th.
-Citigroup boosted their target price on Toll Brothers to $47.00 in a research report on Thursday, October 13th.
-StockNews.com initiated coverage on Toll Brothers in a research report on Wednesday, October 12th.
-They issued a “hold” rating for the company.
-Finally, JPMorgan Chase & Co. decreased their target price on Toll Brothers from $53.50 to $48.00 and set a “neutral” rating for the company in a research report on Tuesday, July 12th.
-Two analysts have rated the stock with a sell rating, eight have given a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $51.92.
+TOL has been the topic of a number of recent research reports.
+Raymond James lowered their price objective on Toll Brothers from $75.00 to $56.00 and set an “outperform” rating on the stock in a research note on Monday, August 29th.
+Bank of America lowered Toll Brothers from a “buy” rating to a “neutral” rating and set a $49.00 price objective on the stock. in a research note on Thursday, August 25th.
+StockNews.com assumed coverage on Toll Brothers in a research note on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+KeyCorp upgraded Toll Brothers from an “underweight” rating to a “sector weight” rating in a research note on Monday, September 19th.
+Finally, Citigroup lifted their price target on Toll Brothers to $47.00 in a research note on Thursday, October 13th.
+Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $51.92.

-Toll Brothers (NYSE:TOL – Get Rating) last released its earnings results on Tuesday, August 23rd.
-The construction company reported $2.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.30 by $0.05.
+Toll Brothers (NYSE:TOL – Get Rating) last released its quarterly earnings data on Tuesday, August 23rd.
+The construction company reported $2.35 earnings per share for the quarter, beating the consensus estimate of $2.30 by $0.05.
 Toll Brothers had a return on equity of 18.93% and a net margin of 10.62%.
-The company had revenue of $2.49 billion during the quarter, compared to analyst estimates of $2.49 billion.
-During the same period in the prior year, the company posted $1.87 earnings per share.
-Equities analysts forecast that Toll Brothers, Inc. will post 9.32 earnings per share for the current fiscal year.
+The company had revenue of $2.49 billion for the quarter, compared to the consensus estimate of $2.49 billion.
+During the same quarter last year, the business posted $1.87 EPS.
+As a group, sell-side analysts expect that Toll Brothers, Inc. will post 9.32 EPS for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 21st.
-Investors of record on Friday, October 7th will be paid a $0.20 dividend.
-The ex-dividend date of this dividend is Thursday, October 6th.
-This represents a $0.80 annualized dividend and a yield of 1.96%.
-Toll Brothers’s payout ratio is 9.46%.
+Investors of record on Friday, October 7th will be issued a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a dividend yield of 1.96%.
+The ex-dividend date is Thursday, October 6th.
+Toll Brothers’s dividend payout ratio (DPR) is 9.46%.

 Toll Brothers, Inc, together with its subsidiaries, designs, builds, markets, sells, and arranges finance for a range of detached and attached homes in luxury residential communities in the United States.
 The company operates in two segments, Traditional Home Building and City Living.
 It also designs, builds, markets, and sells condominiums through Toll Brothers City Living.